jaredpepper2/Terraform-Wordpress-Free-Tier-AWS-Setup/README.md

 - Generate a public key and place is in the ''**/SSH_Keys/Public'**' folder.
 Call your key **'WP_ec2_key**'
 - Generate a private key (using your public key), and place it in the ''**/SSH_Keys/Private'**' folder Call your key '**WP_ec2_key.ppk**'

 Public keys can be generated from 'PuTTYgen' (Comes with the download of the PuTTY client).
 Private keys are created from your public keys.
+Assign the Private Key to your PuTTY connection, if you are using PuTTY to SSH in.
 See the following guide for help on this.

 - https://docs.joyent.com/public-cloud/getting-started/ssh-keys/generating-an-ssh-key-manually/manually-generating-your-ssh-key-in-windows